kaiwolfram/kaiwolfram.github.io/content/projects/kalayo.md

 ### Tokens
 #### `GET v1/token/:address`
 Returns the current token of `:address`.
+Tokens can only be used for a single authentification process and you need to request a new one if you want to make another API call.
 ```json
 Example response:
 {